nic01asFr/docs-mcp-server/docs/examples.md

         print(f"Granted {len(successful)} accesses, {len(failed)} failed")
 ```

-These examples demonstrate the full range of capabilities provided by the DINUM Docs MCP Server, from basic document operations to advanced AI features and robust error handling.
+These examples demonstrate the full range of capabilities provided by the Docs MCP Server, from basic document operations to advanced AI features and robust error handling.